-- If a transplant recipient is covered under this plan and the donor is not a BCBSAZ member, the donor may be eligible for limited benefits (see benefit descriptions for Transplants-Organ, Tissue, and Bone Marrow and Stem Cell Procedures). - If a non-member is pregnant with a baby that is to be adopted by a member of this plan, the non-member may be eligible for maternity benefits under the following circumstances: - The child is adopted by a member of this plan within one year of birth; - The member is legally obligated to pay the costs of birth; and - The member notified BCBSAZ that a court has certified the member as acceptable to adopt within 60 days of the court order or the effective date of this plan, whichever occurs later.
+• If a transplant recipient is covered under this plan and the donor is not a BCBSAZ member, the donor may be eligible for limited benefits (see benefit descriptions for Transplants-Organ, Tissue, and Bone Marrow and Stem Cell Procedures).

+- If a non-member is pregnant with a baby that is to be adopted by a member of this plan, the non-member may be eligible for benefits under Maternity-Complications of Pregnancy Only in the following circumstances: - The child is adopted by a member of this plan within one year of birth; - The member is legally obligated to pay the costs of birth; and - The member notified BCBSAZ that a court has certified the member as acceptable to adopt within 60 days of the court order or the effective date of this plan, whichever occurs later.

 This benefit is considered secondary to any other coverage available to the birth mother.

-Leaves of absence
+Benefits for complications of pregnancy are not available for surrogate birth mothers who are not members if the above requirements for legal adoption of the child are not met.